I

 Phonological Dyslexia

-Some people with dyslexia face difficulties with phonemic awareness, which is the ability to recognise the sound of letters combined to form a word.
+Some people with dyslexia have difficulty with phonemic awareness, the ability to recognise the sounds of letters combined to form a word.
+This is also known as auditory dyslexia and dysphonetic dyslexia.
 Breaking down words into syllables and connecting letters to their corresponding sounds can be challenging.
-Phonological dyslexia is one of the most common types of dyslexia, and some of the symptoms include:
+People with phonological dyslexia can usually read words they already know, but they find it difficult to read new, unfamiliar words, or made-up words that can be sounded out.
+Instead, it relates to how the brain processes language.

 • Difficulty spelling